Marrwan03/SOLID-Principles/README.md

 ###

-<h2 align="left">Objects of a superclass should be replaceable with objects of a subclass without affecting program correctness.</h2>
+<p align="left">Objects of a superclass should be replaceable with objects of a subclass without affecting program correctness.</p>

 ###